Kushalkhadka7/k8s-app/kubernetes/promethous and graphana/README.md

 - Now the grafana dashboard will be accessible on `localhost:3000`.

 - Use the `username` and `password` specifeid in the values file and login to the `grafana` dashboard.
-- Add data source in graphana and add grafana dashboard.
+- Add data source in grafana and add grafana dashboard.
 - Or prebuilt dashbaord can be obtained by searching `grafanaha` `dashboards` and using the dashboard id to import the dashboard.